 - Evaluate issues of justice, professionalism, and ethics within law enforcement, the courts, the corrections industry, and/or the private sector security industry.

 - Discuss and compare recognized biological, psychological, and sociological theories about the causes of criminal behavior and the types of criminal behavior and methods for predicting future crime.

 A criminal justice associate degree is for the person driven by the desire to help people, serve the community for the greater good, and maintain safety.
 Career opportunities include entry-level positions in public safety, such as dispatch or 911 operator, correctional officer, security officer, or fraud investigator.
-An Associate degree in criminal justice also contributes to a student’s eligibility for a baccalaureate degree program, providing a pathway to careers such as state trooper, local police officer, or federal agent.
+An associate degree in criminal justice also contributes to a student’s eligibility for a baccalaureate degree program, providing a pathway to careers such as state trooper, local police officer, or federal agent.